Workhacks

 Figure 1

-Workplaces, some mixture of ideal teamwork and moral mazes.
-Here are some tips to survive them tips that might be implemented by workers of low rank within an organisation, who would like to do well as well as possible for themselves and/or the organisation.
+Workplaces are a mix of ideal teamwork and moral mazes.
+Here are some tips to survive them, which might be implemented by workers of low rank within an organisation who want to do well for themselves and/or the organisation.

 1 Advice